eric-bixby/auto-sort-bookmarks-webext/README.md

 [Auto-Sort Bookmarks](https://addons.mozilla.org/en-US/firefox/addon/auto-sort-bookmarks/)
 ==========================================================================================

-Provide a way to sort all bookmarks and automatically sort bookmarks.
+Provides a way to sort bookmarks automatically or manually.
 This extension considers separators by sorting bookmarks between separators.

 **Backup your current bookmarks** in case you do not like the new bookmarks order.

-**Reviewers**, your constructive feedback is appreciated.
+**Reviewers:** Your constructive feedback is appreciated.
 However, if you need technical support, discover a bug, or have a feature request, then [write an issue](https://github.com/eric-bixby/auto-sort-bookmarks-webext/issues) on the support site.

 **Settings:**
 *   **Auto-sort:** If this option is enabled, the bookmarks will be sorted when bookmarks are added, changed, moved or deleted.
 This means you cannot move any bookmarks in the same folder, unless it is moved over a separator.